manticoresoftware/manticoresearch/manual/english/Searching/KNN.md

 * `CHUNK_STRATEGY`: one of the five above.
 Default `truncate`.
 * `MAX_TOKENS`: chunk size in tokens. `0` (default) means the model's own limit; a larger value is clamped down to it.
 * `OVERLAP_TOKENS`: how many tokens consecutive chunks share, so an idea split across a boundary still appears whole in one of them.
 Requires an explicit non-zero `MAX_TOKENS`.
-Values above half of `MAX_TOKENS` are accepted but clamped down to half.
+A large overlap is reduced so that chunks still advance through the document — currently anything above half of `MAX_TOKENS` is capped at half.
 * `MAX_CHUNKS`: ceiling on vectors per document. `0` (default) means unlimited.

 Important points: